Aravindhan-26/Learning-Resources/markdown.md

 - ## Header two - \#\#
 - ### Header three - \#\#\# <br>
 Upto header 6 <br>
-Note: A line is created automatically under Header 1
+Note: A line is created automatically under Header one and header two

 ### Links
 - To create a [inline link](#), wrap the text in brackets ( [ ] ) and then link in paranthesis ( ( ) ) - For example, \[Visit my github\]\(https://github.com\)